Al0010/pine-code-easy-strategy/README.md

 # How it works
 The condition is constructed as follows.
 You go long with 100% of the established capital and 0.03% commission.
 - First condition: minimum of the period under analysis falls below the opening level.
-- Second condition: the low of the period is below the low of the previous period.The third condition is that the close of the period is above the opening level. - Final condition: wants the current close to be higher than the previous open and higher than the previous close.
+- Second condition: the low of the period is below the low of the previous period.
+- The third condition is that the close of the period is above the opening level.
+- Final condition: wants the current close to be higher than the previous open and higher than the previous close.

 I used a statistical approach in the creation of this script, some candlestick patterns that reflect these conditions are: Bullish Engulfing , Bullish Hammer and Morning Star.